davebenson/doom4-walkthrough/README.md

 This sprawling fight occurs mostly in the lower level of a two-level area.
 It's mostly Possessed Soldiers and Imps- lot's of them.
 I recommend running through using Heat Blast, and using the Chainsaw on the Shielded Soldier.
 Then grab the Beserk Powerup to kill the majority of the remainder.

 ## Mission 2:  Accessing the Secret after the Outdoor Fight
+Follow the uphill path from the entrance to the second floor.
+Right as you get onto the second floor, look for a bloody crate.

+Jump onto the crate, then jump up and forward onto a duct.
+Turn right and go shortly up along the top of the duct.
+Turn around and jump onto a higher, shinier duct.

+Walk along it, with breathtaking martian views, keeping an eye out for a yellow landing to the right of the duct.

+Jump onto the landing - and jump again to a rooftop.

+Walk through the building, turn left and go over a pipe, then turn right into a duct, to find Secret #???: "???
+Model, ???guy".

+Go back - and on the rooftop look for a hatch that you can use to drop down into the control room with the in-game waypoint.

 ## Mission 2:  Realigning the ???
+There's a corpse whose handprint will grant you access to begin the realignment process.
+Interact to achieve this morbid security victory.

+Follow waypoints, to go down the elevator down to the next tiny fight.

 ## Mission 2:  Fight: Tiny fight after realignment
 3 Imps climb up; one more on bridge.